 Despite the fact that you should only take antibiotics for a bacterial infection, antibiotics are often requested for viral infections.
-This is dangerous because over-prescription of antibiotics can lead to antibiotic resistance.
+This is dangerous because over-prescribing antibiotics can lead to antibiotic resistance.

 Antibiotic resistance occurs when bacteria adapt to be able to resist certain antibiotics.
 It can make many bacterial infections more difficult to treat.

 If you’re prescribed antibiotics for a bacterial infection, take your entire course of antibiotics — even if you begin to feel better after a couple of days.
-Skipping doses can prevent all of the pathogenic bacteria from being killed.
+Skipping doses can prevent killing all of the pathogenic bacteria.

 There’s no specific treatment for many viral infections.
-Treatment is typically focused on relief of symptoms while your body works to clear the infection.
+Treatment is typically focused on relieving symptoms, while your body works to clear the infection.
 This can include things like:

 - drinking fluids to prevent dehydration